 Step 1.
 Create a Jira project for your engineering team

 Create a project in Jira for your incoming Zendesk tickets.
-An example workflow shown below has an open status which is used for all incoming or backlogged tickets, an in progress status for engineers to let their team know the issue is being worked on, and lastly a resolved status.
+An example workflow shown below has an open status which is used for all incoming or backlogged tickets, an in progress status for engineers to let their team know the issue is being worked on, and lastly a done status.

 Step 2.
 Setup you sync